codesqueak/Nascom/README.md

 ### Instructions

 1. Clone the project and load into your favourite IDE
+2. Find required ROM's (See configuration below)
-2. Execute the Emulator.class in NasBusEmulator
+3. Execute the Emulator.class in NasBusEmulator
-3. Enjoy that 4MHz goodness !
+4. Enjoy that 4MHz goodness !

 ###Configuration: